-Virgin Atlantic announced it will be making changes to its Flying Club.
-Whenever I get emails like this I always shudder.
+Back in 2017, Virgin Atlantic Flying Club announced it would be making changes.
+I don’t know about you, but whenever I get emails like this I always shudder.
 I know that cheery subject line is an attempt to get readers excited about some “terrific” new update.
 In reality, the news usually couldn’t be more opposite.

-Since Virgin Atlantic announced its changes, there’s been a ton of doom and gloom across a range of travel hacking blogs.
-Paid flights and mileage earnings are changing for the worse.
-Virgin’s doing what a lot of other airlines, like United, Delta, and American have done, which is reward the highest spenders with supercharged mileage earning potential.
+Virgin Atlantic negatively changed paid flights and mileage earnings.
+Virgin did what a lot of other airlines, like United, Delta, and American have done, which is reward the highest spenders with supercharged mileage earning potential.
 While travelers who buy cheap economy seats (A.K.A. most travelers) will see the miles they earn take a big hit.
 This stinks.

-To be honest, though, I’m not concerned with earning Virgin Atlantic status.
+To be honest, though, I’m not concerned with earning Virgin Atlantic frequent flyer status.
 Nor am I terribly concerned with earning Virgin Atlantic miles exclusively.
-I have transferrable credit cards which allow me to earn miles for a variety of airlines.
+I have transferable credit cards which allow me to earn miles for a variety of airlines.

 For this post, I’m going to focus on how to use Virgin Atlantic miles to Europe for terrific value and show why I’m actually not that disappointed with some of the changes.